-- 1. Drain the oil from the engine; refer to Changing the Oil (page 29). - 2.
+- 1. Drain the oil from the engine; refer to Changing the Oil. - 2.
 Place a shallow pan or rag under the filter to catch oil. - 3.
-Remove the old filter (Figure 37) and wipe the surface of the filter adapter gasket.
+Remove the old filter (Figure 33) and wipe the surface of the filter adapter gasket.

 - 1. Oil filter - 4.
 Pour new oil of the proper type through the center hole of the filter.
 Stop pouring when the oil reaches the bottom of the threads. - 5.
-Allow 1 to 2 minutes for the oil to be absorbed by filter material, then pour off the excess oil. - 6.
-Apply a thin coat of new oil to the rubber gasket on the replacement filter.

-- 7. Install the replacement oil filter to the filter adapter.
+Allow a minute or two for the oil to be absorbed by filter material, then pour off the excess oil. - 6.
+Apply a thin coat of new oil to the rubber gasket on the replacement filter. - 7.
+Install the replacement oil filter to the filter adapter.
 Turn the oil filter clockwise until the rubber gasket contacts the filter adapter, then tighten the filter an additional 1/2 turn. - 8.
-Fill the crankcase with the proper type of new oil; refer to Changing the Oil (page 29).
+Fill the crankcase with the proper type of new oil; refer to Changing the Oil.